Therapeutic Interventions For PTSD: How To Find Relief From Trauma

 Somatic experiencing therapy

 Clients may start identifying bodily sensations with a therapist while discussing traumatic events.
 Their therapist might ask them which body part they're feeling it in, what it feels like, and what emotion could be associated with it.
-For instance, emotions like anger can be associated with stomach pain or feelings of hotness under the skin.
+For instance, emotions like anger can be associated with stomach pain or feelings of heat under the skin.

-Internal family systems therapy (IFS)
+1. Internal family systems therapy (IFS)

 Internal family systems therapy (IFS) is an individual therapy often used for those who have gone through childhood trauma.
 It uses the family systems theory to showcase how individuals function based on their place in the family system they grew up in.
 Adults may practice IFS by understanding how their personality has developed to cope with trauma.
-The IFS theory believes each person has "parts" of their personality.
+The IFS theory posits that each person has "parts" of their personality.
 Each part might take on a different role, such as working, defending the family, experiencing emotions, or expressing individuality.

 When a person experiences trauma at any time in their life, the parts might shift and change to cope with the trauma.
-In IFS, the therapist leads discussions about the different parts of a person's personality and may ask them to investigate how these parts serve them.
+In IFS, the therapist leads discussions about the different parts of a person's personality and may ask them to investigate how each of these parts serve them.
 Many people have parts of themselves they feel ashamed about, and IFS can help them learn to accept these parts and see themselves as complete, unique individuals.

-Cognitive-processing therapy (CPT)
+1. Cognitive processing therapy (CPT)

-The therapist can use several techniques, like motivational interviewing, Socratic questioning, writing exercises, roleplay, and CBT techniques to help the client start to perform self-reflection and understand their thought processes and beliefs.
+A cognitive processing therapy provider may use several techniques, like motivational interviewing, Socratic questioning, writing exercises, roleplay, and CBT techniques to help the client start to perform self-reflection and understand their thought processes and beliefs.

-Psychodrama therapy
+1. Psychodrama therapy

 Other therapeutic methods